lampmerchant/macseadb88/README.md

 ## Caveats

 The PIC1654S executed one instruction cycle to eight clock ticks, the PIC16F88/87 execute one instruction cycle to four clock ticks, meaning that the external clock cannot be used without extensive changes to the original code.
 As such, the adapted code uses the PIC16F88/87's internal oscillator at 2 MHz, which winds up being slightly faster than the PIC1654S driven at ~3.6 MHz.
-No compatibility issues created by this behavior are known to exist as of the time of this writing.
+If this seems to be causing trouble in your setup, see [this](https://github.com/lampmerchant/macseadb88/issues/1) issue for a potential solution.

 ## Download